Titania (A Midsummer Night's Dream)

 Titania (/tɪˈta:niə/) is a character in William Shakespeare's 1595–1596 play A Midsummer Night's Dream.

 In the play, she is the Queen of the fairies and wife of the Fairy King, Oberon.
 The pair are depicted as powerful natural spirits who together guarantee the fertility or health of the human and natural worlds.
-Yet their falling out has severely disrupted both worlds, as Titania explains at length in Act 1 Scene 2, ending "And this same progeny of evils comes From our debate, from our dissension."
+Yet their falling out has severely disrupted both worlds, as Titania explains at length in Act 2 Scene 1, ending "And this same progeny of evils comes From our debate, from our dissension."

 Origins

 The names Titania and Oberon may both sound vaguely classical, but neither is a figure from classical mythology.
 Survivals of homegrown English paganism were sometimes denounced as witchcraft; but Shakespeare folds his pagan fairies into the more accepted mythology of Greco-Roman literature, associating Titania and Oberon with the legend of Theseus.

 Shakespeare likely took the name Titania from Ovid's Metamorphoses, where it is an appellation given to the daughters of Titans.
 In traditional folklore, the fairy queen has no name.
 Due to Shakespeare's influence, later fiction has often used the name Titania for fairy-queen characters.